-COs build on, and merge elements from CS and environmental monitoring.
-The concept is also part of a new wave of terms which seek to define the democratization of collecting information for the use and benefit of concerned citizens (i.e. citizen sensing, participatory sensing, crowdsensing, public participation, etc.).
-The role which technology has in facilitating and enhancing activities in CO is an important one.
-The advancements of technology, in regard both to devices for collecting information, and to ways in which citizens connect and share information, have an impact on how toolkits are understood in this field.
+Moreover, the role which technology has in facilitating and enhancing activities in CO is an important one.
+The advancements of technology, in regard both to devices for collecting information, and to ways in which citizens connect and share information, have an impact on one-way toolkits are understood in this field.